-- Free Group Lessons with Brook or private lessons for a fee!
-Weekly free intros are posted on the main homepage!
+- Group or Private Lessons – Weekly intros (free outdoors or with a small fee indoors) are posted on the main homepage!

 - Joining Beginner/Intermediate/Advanced Leagues around the area